Ipsegs/calculator/README.md

 # calculator
-Demo to show how CI/CD works
+Demo to show how CI/CD works with jenkins